rodelsalapantan/movie-collection-app/README.md

 # movie-collection-app
 Technologies Used: C#, Winform, MySQL

-# these steps to install and run the app:
+# Follow these steps to install and run the app:

 1. Import sql file to phpmyadmin
 2. Extract the 'OnlineMovieDownloaderApp.zip'